ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/README.md

 ```

 #### Use esptool.py to upload new firmware
-Need to pip install esptool, download proper bin file and upload to the ESP8266
+Need to ```pip``` to install esptool.py, download proper bin file and upload to the ESP8266

 ### Arduino - Upload Code, test photo cell

+future link to Arduino Photocell Code

-### Arduino - ESP8266 soft serial test to PC
+### Arduino - Upload Code, ESP8266 soft serial test to PC

-### Arduino - Upload Code, test software serial to ESP8266
+future link to Arduino soft serial test to PC code

-   consider changing soft serial baud rate to 4800 and ESP8266 baud rate to 4800 and increasing software serial cache size
+consider changing soft serial baud rate to 4800 and ESP8266 baud rate to 4800 and increasing software serial cache size ```mySerial swSerial(4800,false,256)?```

-   mySerial swSerial(4800,false,256)?
+### Arduino - Upload Code, test software serial to ESP8266, hard serial to PC

+If this does not work, use soft serial between PC and Arduino and hard serial between Arduino and ESP8266.

 ### ThingSpeak - set up channel

 ### Arduino - Upload code, push sensor readings to ThingSpeak

+future link to Arduino code

 ###  PC - view sensor data on ThingSpeak